 This data will be stored in a secure manner and your records will be assigned a unique code.
 Your records will only be identified by this unique code.
-Researchers searching in the registry therefore cannot identify you personally from the information you have access to.
-Only the person in charge of the registry (Prof. Dr. Volker Straub) and persons explicitly appointed by him will be able to “de-code” the data to get access to your personal details.
+Therefore, researchers reviewing registry data cannot identify you personally from the information.
+Only the person in charge of the registry (Professor Volker Straub, Newcastle University) and persons explicitly appointed by him will be able to “de-code” the data to get access to your personal details.

 Will my data be kept confidential?

-Your data will be kept for an indefinite period at Munich, under the responsibility of Prof. Dr. Volker Straub.
+Your data will be kept for an indefinite period in the United Kingdom, under the responsibility of Professor Volker Straub, Newcastle University.

 Creating a registry requires the existence of a file containing a patient’s personal and medical data.
-This file will be subject to the regulations on data protection (national laws related to EU directive 95/46).
+This file will be subject to the regulations on data protection (national laws related to General Data Protection Regulation (GDPR) (EU) 2016/679).
 All information we receive from you will be treated confidentially.
 The information will be encrypted and stored on a secure server.

 Third parties wishing to have access to the data in the registry (such as researchers or companies planning clinical trials or conducting research on new therapies) will only have access to anonymous information identifiable by a code.
-Before they are granted access even to this anonymous information, they have to have permission from the ethics committee.
-Your data will not be made available to employers, government organisations, insurance companies or educational institutions, nor to your spouse, other members of your family or your doctor!
+Before they are granted access even to this anonymous information, they have to have permission from the registry steering committee.
+Your personal data will not be made available to employers, government organisations, insurance companies or educational institutions, nor to your spouse, other members of your family or your doctor.